 Program Specific Admittance Guidelines

-- passed the GACE (or equivalent) in their area of concentration,
+- Submit passing GACE scores (or equivalent) in their secondary education (grades 6-12) area of concentration,

-- a T-5 Georgia Professional Educator Certificate (or meet eligibility with an equivalent out-of-state teaching license), and
+- Submit a T-5 Georgia Professional Educator Certificate in grades 6-12 in the appropriate content area (or meet eligibility with an equivalent out-of-state teaching license), and

 Admission Process Checklist